Contraception advice

 • Side effects you’re willing — or not willing — to manage

-Contraception refers to the use of methods or devices to prevent pregnancy, and it is an essential aspect of reproductive health and women’s health.
-There are various contraception methods available, including hormonal and non-hormonal options, such as the combined pill, vaginal rings, and barrier methods like condoms.
+Contraception means using methods or devices to prevent pregnancy and is an essential part of reproductive health and women’s health.
+There are many contraception methods available, hormonal and non-hormonal, including the combined pill, vaginal rings and barrier methods like condoms.

-Contraception methods can be used not only to prevent pregnancy but also to protect against sexually transmitted infections (STIs) and manage symptoms like heavy periods and polycystic ovary syndrome (PCOS).
-Reliable methods of contraception, such as intrauterine devices (IUDs) and implants, can provide long-term protection against pregnancy and are suitable for women who want to delay or space out their pregnancies.
+Contraception can be used to prevent pregnancy and also to protect against sexually transmitted infections (STIs) and manage symptoms like heavy periods and polycystic ovary syndrome (PCOS).
+Reliable methods of contraception like IUDs and implants can provide long term protection against pregnancy and are suitable for women who want to delay or space out their pregnancies.

-Women’s health clinics and services can provide access to a range of contraception methods, including hormonal and non-hormonal options, and offer support and guidance on reproductive health and fertility awareness.
-Contraception is a critical aspect of women’s health, and it is essential to prioritize access to quality contraception services and information to protect women’s health and well-being.
+Women’s health clinics and services can offer access to a range of contraception methods, hormonal and non-hormonal and reproductive health and fertility awareness.
+Contraception is a key part of women’s health and it’s essential to prioritise access to quality contraception services and information to protect women’s health and wellbeing.

-Here’s a brief overview of the options we may explore together:
+Here’s a quick rundown of what we may discuss:

 Hormonal Methods

-• Combined oral contraceptive pill (“the pill”) — hormonal methods involve the use of hormones such as oestrogen and progestogen
+• Combined oral contraceptive pill (“the pill”) — hormonal methods use hormones like oestrogen and progestogen

-• Progestogen-only pill (mini pill) — often used when oestrogen is not advised
+• Progestogen-only pill (mini pill) — used when oestrogen is not advised

 • Contraceptive patch — worn on the skin and changed weekly